sinedied/devto-cli/README.md

 ### Stats

-`devto stats` allows you to see the stats for your latest *published* articles.
+`dev stats` allows you to see the stats for your latest *published* articles.

 Only the latest 10 are shown by default, but you can change that number using the `--number` option.